Many people with these issues find themselves asking, “Can sinus drainage cause a cough?”. We’re here to help give you some answers.

 When you produce excess mucus and it goes down your throat, making you feel as though you constantly have to clear mucus from your throat, that’s post-nasal drip.

-- antibiotics, if the cause is bacterial infection.
+- antibiotics, if the cause is a bacterial infection.

 - antihistamines, decongestants and other medicines, where appropriate.